Search

 Saudi Aramco’s mammoth Ras Tanura refinery and crude export terminal, meanwhile, has also closed due to attacks, with no details on damage.

-The White House has justified the attack on Iran saying the country posed an imminent threat to the United States, although it has not provided details.
+The White House has justified the attack on Iran, saying the country posed an imminent threat to the United States, although it has not provided details.
 Trump has also said he was concerned about Iran's efforts to obtain a nuclear weapon.

 Danger in the Strait

 A quick end to the war would soothe markets.
-But a return to pre-war supply and pricing could take weeks or months depending on the extent of the damage to infrastructure and shipping.
+But a return to pre-war supply and pricing could take weeks or months, depending on the extent of the damage to infrastructure and shipping.

 "Considering physical damage due to Iranian strikes, so far we have not seen anything that would be considered structural, although the risk remains as long as the war continues," said Joel Hancock, energy analyst, Natixis CIB.

-The biggest question for energy supplies is how and when the Strait of Hormuz will become safe to shipping again.
+The biggest question for energy supplies is how and when the Strait of Hormuz will become safe for shipping again.
 Trump has offered naval escorts to oil tankers and promised U.S. insurance support to vessels in the region.

 But safety in the waterway may be elusive, as Iran has the capacity to sustain drone attacks on shipping for months, intelligence and military sources have said.

 The conflict could also encourage countries to top up their strategic petroleum reserves in the weeks and months after the conflict ends, by exposing the dangers of thin inventories.
-That would increase demand for oil, and support prices.
+That would increase demand for oil and support prices.

-Global Economic and Political Risks
+Global Economic and Political Fallout

-In the meantime the disruption in energy shipments is reverberating through supply chains and economies in import-reliant Asia, which sources 60% of its crude oil from the Middle East.
+In the meantime, the disruption in energy shipments is reverberating through supply chains and economies in import-reliant Asia, which sources 60% of its crude oil from the Middle East.

 In India, state-run Mangalore Refinery and Petrochemicals declared force majeure on gasoline export cargoes, sources said this week, joining a growing number of refineries in the region unable to fulfill sales contracts due to lack of supply.